zhehaowang/zhehao.me/book-notes/classical-mythology/readme.md

 Romans largely took Greek myths for their own (and rhetoric, philosophy, or culture in general).
 Julius Caesar traces his lineage to Aeneis thus to Aphrodite.
 Virgil would claim Aeneis is the ancestor of the Roman people, without contradicting the myth that Romulus founded Rome the city 400 years after the fall of Troy.
 Livy recounts the story of Romulus.
 Vergil, Horace, Livy and Ovid are authors during Augustus's reign, which saw a golden age for Roman literature.
 Ovid of these did not receive patronage of the emperor, due to his books on practical techniques of seduction being in conflict with the emperor's agenda to re-establish traditional morals and religion, punish extra marrital affairs, and encourage fertility.

+Shakespeare's work is influenced by Ovid's Metamorphosis, often times quotes and allusions in the former traces to stories in Metamorphosis.
+Ovid named his book Metamorphosis due to each story being related with turning from one form to another, though many stories barely reflect that.